LAST UPDATED: MAY 27, 2020 AT 8:15AM PT

 The CDC states that it is still too soon to make any decisions about how this will evolve in the next few months.
 However, as local, national, and global public health recommendations shift to include mitigation of transmission, some universities are temporarily suspending in-person classes and offering online instruction.
 However, other campus buildings such as dormitories, cafeterias, and libraries remain open, and many campus operations will proceed normally.

 Summer Springboard is working with its university campus partners to formulate an outbreak response plan in the event an outbreak occurs in the immediate vicinity of the program.
 This involves coordinating with the university, local public health officials, and our partners at nearby hospitals.
-At this moment, none of our universities have indicated that summer programs are cancelled.
-They too hope that the situation will change and programs can resume as normal.
-No later than May 1st, we will make a decision with our university partners as to whether our programs will run on campus this summer.
+We regret to inform you that all university partners have decided to cancel all summer programs on its campus this year.
+We plan to offer the program again next summer.
 In the event that a host university is closed, we will work to offer the program at an alternate campus, nearby location, or provide a refund.

 More Lenient Cancellation Policy & Program Protection Plan